How to Refinance from a USDA Loan to a Conventional Loan

 Cash Out Home Equity

-USDA loans also prohibit secondary financing like Home Equity Lines of Credit (HELOCs), further limiting your options until you switch loan types.
+USDA loans also prohibit secondary financing like home equity lines of credit (HELOCs), further limiting your options until you switch loan types.

 Owner-Occupancy Changes

-USDA loans are intended for owner-occupied homes, meaning you must live in the property as your primary residence when the loan is originated—and for a reasonable period after.
-If you plan to convert your home into a rental property, you may still keep your USDA loan, but refinancing within the USDA program likely won’t be an option.
+USDA loans are intended for owner-occupied primary residences.
+If you plan to convert your home into a rental property, refinancing within the USDA program likely won’t be an option — and buying a new primary residence while keeping your USDA loan could violate program guidelines.

 Remove USDA Guarantee Fees